 After an unseasonably warm fall, even Southern climates are beginning to experience cooler weather.
-As temperatures fall, squirrels, rats, mice and even larger rodents such as raccoons will be looking for a warm place to take refuge.
+As temperatures fall, squirrels, rats, mice and even larger mammals such as raccoons will be looking for a warm place to take refuge.
 Many will be looking for a way to enter your home, garage or attic.
 Massey Services offers the following tips to keep rodents out during the winter months:

 - Make sure the underside of the flashing that covers the air conditioning conduits to the attic is sealed.
 This is one of the most common residential entry points for rodents in the Southeastern states.

 - Check the edges of the garage door to make sure there are no gaps or openings.

 - Seal off openings around pipes with sheet metal or concrete.

 - Block all possible rodent entry points such as the bottom of doors, pipe entry holes, ventilation pipes, roof vents and eave vents.